Skip to main content

 2025-11-25

-Changed the Passphrase field in the Key Pair Authentication connection to optional, allowing you to use unencrypted private keys without entering a passphrase.
+Changed the Passphrase field in the Key Pair Authentication connection to optional, allowing use of unencrypted private keys without entering a passphrase.